Board Login|Employee Login|Job Postings |

 Required Skills/Abilities:

-• Candidates must possess a Class B 15+ passenger driver’s license w/Passenger Endorsement.
+• Candidates must possess a valid Commercial driver’s license w/Passenger Endorsement.

-• Current H6 DMV 10-year printout and a minimum of 2 years Class B driving experience.
+• Current DMV printout and a minimum of 2 or less points.

-• Applicants with previous experience working with people with disabilities are a plus.
+• Applicants with previous experience working with people with disabilities are a plus, and may be eligible for a level 2 driver rate.

 • Customer service skills and knowledge of the Sacramento area.

-Schedule: This is a full-time position, working Monday – Friday
+Schedule: This is a full-time position, working Monday – Friday; Schedules vary between 6am-6:30pm

-Pay Rate: Hourly, Non-exempt, $18.25-$19.25 per hour.
-Excellent benefits, to include Vacation/Sick/Holiday pay, Medical/Dental/Vision/Life/Long Term Disability/403b Plan with a match.
-All schedules are split shift with morning hours, an approximate 2 hour break, then an afternoon schedule.
+Pay Rate: Hourly, Non-exempt, $19.50-$20.00 per hour.
+Includes a Merit program, Excellent benefits, to include Vacation/Sick/Holiday pay, Medical/Dental/Vision/Life/Long Term Disability/403b Plan with a match.
+All schedules are split shift with morning hours, and an approximate 2 hour break. afternoon schedule.

 Class C Driver